thunderbiscuit/padawan-wallet/README.md

 8. Recovering a wallet from a backup seed (skill)

 **Advanced**
-9. Connect to your own node
+1. Connect to your own node
-10. Replace-by-fee
+2. Replace-by-fee
-11. Address types
+3. Address types
-12. What are light clients?
+4. What are light clients?

+### 🧐 Where can I get testnet coins?
+There are many bitcoin testnet faucets out there, but Padawan uses native segwit addresses uniquely (bech32), so you'll need a faucet that can send to those.
+We suggest [this one](https://testnet-faucet.mempool.co/).

-### How can I contribute?
+### 🧐 How can I contribute?
 If you think this project is interesting and would like to contribute, get access to the early release on the app store, or simply provide feedback and bounce ideas, check out [our discord group](https://discord.gg/qTysDfZ2gX).
 Users and devs welcome.